 Director need not be a member

-A director is not required to be a member in the company to qualify for appointment, but at least five directors must be full voting members of the company at all times
+A director is not required to be a member in the company to qualify for appointment, but at the time an election of directors takes place each year the company must use reasonable endeavours to ensure a majority of directors following the election are full voting members of the company.

-A director is entitled to attend and speak at general meetings even if he or she is not a member of the company.
+A director is entitled to attend and speak at general meetings even if the director is not a member of the company.

 Interested directors

-A director may hold any other office or place of profit, other than auditor, in the company or a related body corporate in conjunction with his or her directorship.
+A director may hold any other office or place of profit, other than auditor, in the company or a related body corporate in conjunction with their directorship.
 A director may be appointed to that office or place of profit on the terms as to remuneration, tenure of office and otherwise as the directors think fit.

 A director of the company may be a director or other officer of: